 Written by Russ Woody

 Another idea that works because it’s humorous on the page, I find that this installment nevertheless supplies most of its comedy from the execution — within the script itself, the casting of the Bickners (played by two familiar faces, Eric Christmas and Amzie Strickland), and the way the story can play with making Murphy look like an imperfect individual.
 There are a few particularly amusing bits here, such as the whole runner about the accident having disturbed the Bickners’ sex life, and the return of Murphy’s second secretary, Robert, who actually proves himself to be of value before deserting Murphy to take a job in comedy development.
-(Gotta love when the show mocks the TV industry — classic late ’80s self-reflexivity.)
+(Gotta love when the show mocks the TV industry — classic late ’80s self-reflectivity.)
 Funny.

 10) Episode 22: “The Morning Show” (Aired: 05/22/89)